Video Consortium's Project Pages

 Frequently Asked Questions

-No, Project Pages is designed primarily for projects in progress.
+No - Project Pages is designed primarily for projects in progress.
 It’s a space for filmmakers to share works in development or production and gain early visibility among potential collaborators, investors, and distributors before, during, and after premiere or release.

 Projects are indexed and searchable by theme, location, production stage, and format, allowing professionals to find exactly the kind of nonfiction work they’re looking for.
 Featured projects may also be highlighted in Video Consortium newsletters and partner spotlights, further boosting discoverability.

-Absolutely.
+Absolutely!
 Each page is built to evolve with your project and serve as its one "source of truth."
 You can add new trailers, funding updates, or festival selections at any time.
 All updates are automatically visible to your followers, keeping your industry network informed without constant outreach.

 Every Project Page includes a secure contact option for verified industry users to reach out directly to the project’s creator or representative.
 You can request information, discuss partnerships, or explore co-production opportunities right from the platform.